neondatabase-labs/neon_local/README.md

 By default the Neon Local container will automatically delete any created branch when the container stops.
 If you wish to disable automatic branch deletion, you can configure it with the `DELETE_BRANCH` environment variable by setting it to `false`.

 ### Persistent Neon branch per Git branch
-If you wish for the Neon Local container to create a single branch tied to your git branches, you can provide to volume mounts to your Neon local container to access your current branch name and to persist Neon branch metadata in your project.
+If you wish for the Neon Local container to create a single branch tied to your git branches, you can provide two volume mounts to your Neon local container to access your projects current git branch's name and to persist Neon branch metadata in your project.

 ```
     db: